rmsandu/rmsandu.github.io.old/_posts/2024-04-04-midjourney.md

 To be honest, I was never interested in trying Midjourney - sure you can create cool pics, but what could I use them for?
 After all, I live in a small apartment, and our walls already full of originally painted art that we received as gifts from friends or trifted (sorry, no Bansky here).

 That's until I had to teach people with no AI or Tech experience to use Midjourney in a useful way (that could potentially generate payable skills).
-Now after using it for quite time I have to honestly tell you that I have major doubts about those clickbaity titles from Youtube or Instagram cretors that claim you can become a millionaire overnight with MJ design (can I call it MJ and not Midjourney?
+Now after using it for quite time I have to honestly tell you that I have major doubts about those clickbaity titles from Youtube or Instagram creators that claim you can become a millionaire overnight with MJ design (can I call it MJ and not Midjourney?
 Or am I infringing some Spiderman copywright?).
-That being said I still learnt a lot of handy tricks for dealing with Midjourney and controlling the output.
+That being said: I still learnt a lot of handy tricks for dealing with Midjourney and controlling the output to your needs.
+Before we start, I recommend you check the official list of [Midjourney parameters](https://docs.midjourney.com/docs/parameter-list) and try them out.

 ## Midjourney camera settings for realistic photos